eiberham/metakiller/README.md

 In order to create a shareable version of this application so that it can run in other machines you can refer to this [gist](https://gist.github.com/eiberham/039ae8334cc35d68c8961e35ced0af71) and follow the process step by step

+## Important

+In order to run this code, you should add the proposal code snippet located [here](https://github.com/pyqtgraph/pyqtgraph/issues/322) to the axis item class of pyqtgraph, unfortunately the latest version of it doesn't allow x axis label rotations so texts overlaps and the mentioned feature hasn't been added to the library yet.